vamuigua/An-African-short-stories-website/README.md

 # An-African-short-stories-website
-A website that show cases African Short Stories
+A website that show cases African Short Stories<br/>
+To view the site visit: **stories-app.bitballoon.com**